GJZhang2866/GJZhang2866.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp; 🎉 One paper on Event Extraction is accepted by AAAI 2026.
-- *2024.12*: &nbsp; 🎉 One paper on Event Causality Identification is accepted by EMNLP 2025.
+- *2025.08*: &nbsp; 🎉 One paper on Event Causality Identification is accepted by EMNLP 2025.
 - *2024.12*: &nbsp; 🎉 One paper on Explainable Question Answering is accepted by Information Science.
 - *2024.11*: &nbsp; 🎉 One paper on Event Causality Identification is accepted by COLING 2025.
 - *2024.08*: &nbsp; 🎉 One paper on Event Extraction is accepted by TALLIP.